OfficeDev/MS-Graph-Data-Connect/ARMTemplates/README.md

 .\Deploy-AzureResourceGroup.ps1 -ResourceGroupLocation "eastus2" -ArtifactStagingDirectory *-sample
 ```

-> **NOTE:** This will create all the resources in a resource group by the same name as the folder name of the sample (i.e. `ArtifactStagingDirectory`) For e.g. if you deploy `basic-sample` you'll find all the resource created in a resource group named `basic-sample`.
-So if you make changes to the `azuredeploy.json` and re-run the same command without changing the folder name, it will simply update the resources instead of creating new ones.
+> **NOTE:** This will create all the resources in a resource group with the same name as the folder name of the sample (e.g. `ArtifactStagingDirectory`) For example, if you deploy `basic-sample` you'll find all the resource created in a resource group named `basic-sample`.
+If you make changes to `azuredeploy.json` and re-run the same command without changing the folder name, it will simply update the resources instead of creating new ones.